 Limit the Amount of Credit Accounts That You Have

 The time after you have filed bankruptcy is not the time to start applying for different types of credit.
 Try to limit the credit that you have to one major credit card, and one or two installment contract agreements such as a small car loan.
-If you have problems handling credit, do not have any credit accounts.
+If you have problems handling credit, do not have any credit cards after bankruptcy.

 To learn more about how you can prepare for life after bankruptcy, contact an experienced attorney at Douglas Jacobsen Law Firm today!